ViktorJp/IOCMON/README.md

 Turn on feed-based DNS matching (this also offers to enable the router's own dnsmasq query logging, which it needs to see anything).
 Add domains to the exceptions list for known false positives (e.g. a CDN flagged only because a malicious URL was once hosted there).
-Separately, turn on the behavioral tunneling/exfiltration heuristic if you want to catch unusually long or high-volume DNS query patterns — this is off by default since it can false-positive against legitimate high-subdomain-churn services; the same exceptions list quiets it too.
+Separately, turn on the behavioral tunneling/exfiltration heuristic if you want to catch unusually long or high-volume DNS query patterns, this is off by default since it can false-positive against legitimate high-subdomain-churn services; the same exceptions list quiets it too.

 **"I want to catch brute-force login attempts"** → *Brute-Force Login Detection*